Stardates and

 Fact: In STAR TREK VI: The Undiscovered Country, after Stardate 9522.6, McCoy states that he has been ship's surgeon aboard the U.S.S.
 Enterprise for 27 years.

 Fact: In the Voyager episode "FLASHBACK," after Stardate 50126.4, Tuvok states that his first deep space assignment aboard the U.S.S.
 Excelsior, on Stardate 9521, was approximately 80 years ago, when he was 29 years old.
-Given the assumed date of Tuvok's birth on October 5, 2266, then Stardate 9521 must be at least 29 years after October 5, 2266.
+Given the assumed date of Tuvok's birth on October 14, 2266, then Stardate 9521 must be at least 29 years after October 14, 2266.
 However, this conflicts with McCoy's statement that he has been aboard the U.S.S.
 Enterprise for only 27 years, since his earliest appearance, on Stardate 1512.2 in "THE CORBOMITE MANEUVER," was almost a year before Tuvok's birth.

-Star Trek XI Stardates
+Star Trek XI-XII Stardates

 Calculating calendar dates in the latest movie